Flight attendant: Height

 Some airlines, such as EVA Air, have height requirements for purely aesthetic purposes.
-Regional carriers using small aircraft with low ceilings can have height restrictions.

-Uniforms and presentation

-The first flight attendant uniforms were designed to be durable, practical, and inspire confidence in passengers.
-In the 1930s, the first female flight attendants dressed in uniforms resembling nurses' outfits.
-The first female flight attendants for United Airlines wore green berets, green capes and nurse's shoes.
-Other airlines, such as Eastern Air Lines, actually dressed female flight attendants in nurses' uniforms.
-Both male and female flight attendants for Hawaiian Airlines wear aloha shirts as their uniform.
+Presentation

+The overall presentation of flight attendants' has transformed over the decades.
 Many early uniforms had a strongly military appearance; hats, jackets, and skirts showed simple straight lines and military details like epaulettes and brass buttons.
 Many uniforms had a summer and winter version, differentiated by colours and fabrics appropriate to the season: navy blue for winter, for example, khaki for summer.
 But as the role of women in the air grew, and airline companies began to realise the publicity value of their female flight attendants, more feminine lines and colours began to appear in the late 1930s and early 1940s.
 Some airlines began to commission designs from high-end department stores and still others called in noted designers or even milliners to create distinctive and attractive apparel.
 During the 1960s, Pacific Southwest Airlines (PSA) was known for brightly coloured female flight attendant uniforms that included short miniskirts.
 In the early 1970s, the uniform changed to hotpants.

+Haute couture

+In the 1930s, the first flight attendant uniforms were designed to be durable, practical, and inspire confidence in passengers with the first female flight attendants dressing in uniforms resembling nurses' outfits.
+The first female flight attendants for United Airlines wore green berets, green capes and nurse's shoes and other airlines, such as Eastern Air Lines, actually dressed female flight attendants in nurses' uniforms.
+However, by the 1960s a number of airlines were promoting their flight attendant's uniforms as evoking the refinement of haute couture.
+In March 1962, Air France launched a new model designed by Marc Bohan at Dior, introducing the "Air France" model into its Haute couture collection.
+Hainan Airlines debuted their new flight attendant's uniforms at the 2017 Laurence Xu Haute Couture Show at Paris Couture Week.